Cost of Living

 As a volunteer with Somerville YIMBY and the Somerville Community Land Trust, I believe we can build more housing near transit, limit displacement of small businesses, and ensure developments are walkable and neighborhood-friendly.

-I support developments like the mixed affordable/market apartment buildings planned for the old Star Market on Broadway, and the all-affordable housing building proposed for the old A+ Auto Body site on Medford St. These can help us keep neighbors together, and make our city more affordable for everyone.
+I support developments like the mixed affordable/market apartment buildings planned for the old Star Market site on Broadway, and the all-affordable housing building proposed for the old A+ Auto Body site on Medford St. These can help us keep neighbors together, and make our city more affordable for everyone.

 (Also—I will not accept donations from for-profit developers.)